urifa/solidity-notes/README.md

 ```
 Declare a contract named "Cat" which inherits from the contract "Animal".

-## Variables

-A variable is a placeholder for data which can be manipulated at runtime.
-Variables allow users to retrieve and chage the stored information.

-### State Variables

-State variables are stored in the contract storage area.
-They are stored in a compact way such that multiple values sometimes use the same storage slot.

-Except for dynamically-sized arrays and mappings, data is stored contiguously item after item starting with the first state variable, and for each variable, a size in bytes is determined according to its type.

-Dynamically-sized arrays an mappings, due to their unpredictable size ¡, cannot be stored "in between" the state variables preceding and following them.
-Instead, they are considered to occupy  only 32 bytes  and the elements they contain are stored starting at a different storage slot that is computed using a Keccak-256 hash.

-There are cases where you will need to explicitly declare is a variable is stored in storage or in memory using the keywords `storage` and `memory`, namely when dealing with structs and arrays within functions.

-### Local Variables

-Local variables are declared

-### Global Variables

 ## Data Types

 Solidity is a statically typed language, which means that the type of each variable (state or local) needs to be specified.
 Solidity provides several elementary types which can be combined to form complex types.